How Did COVID-19 Impact Education?

 The extent of learning losses is still being calculated.
 It varies depending on a subject, student’s age, gender, and socioeconomic status, among other factors.

 How has COVID affected education?
 Students missed out on learning content they could have mastered.
-For this reason so that to succeed in studying students had to ask for help various essay writing services, which could provide them with any type of assignment.
+For this reason so that to succeed in studying students had to ask for help professional essay writing service, which could provide them with any type of assignment.
 Moreover, a lack of clear curriculum strategy and teacher support slowed down the initial transition.
 The necessary technology was not always available too.

 Estimates showed that students missed about ten weeks of learning in the school year of 2020-21.
 The World Bank calculated that it would cost students about $17 trillion in lifetime earnings.